howsoai/platform-installation-examples/README.md

 Though not exhaustive, the included _advanced_, _airgap_ and _openshift_ examples will demonstrate how some of these configurations can be achieved.

 ### Secret management
+Creating secrets as a seperate step is a good kubernetes practice.
+In the case of helm installs, it takes the management of the secrets out of the helm toolchain.
+This helps avoid problems where, for instance, argocd, using helm template behind-the-scenes, both logs secrets, and makes changes to them.

-The examples will typically create secrets as a seperate step - creating an _existing secret_ for charts to use.
-This is a reasonable approach on its own - as the secrets need only be known between the platform and datastore.
-However, including as a seperate step should make it clear where additional secret management tools (external-secrets) could be used instead.
+Including secret creation as a discreet step should also make it clear where additional secret management tools (external-secrets) could be used, without complicating the examples.

 ## Example Structure